 The AP Scholar and Global Scholar, recognized for Superior Academic Achievement, also took college classes while enrolled at North, earning A’s and college credit.

 In a great theater career at North, Lindsey earned accolades as Best Lead Actress, Best Supporting Actress and the Director’s Award for Senior One Acts.

 She also was a three-year member of the North soccer team, serving as captain of the JV squad her sophomore year, making varsity and receiving the coach’s Most Inspirational Award as a junior.

 “In summary, Lindsey is the total package,” Janszen said.
 “She’s being recognized as an all-around good person who gives back to the community around her.
 We are proud to have Lindsey and her family affiliated with our Rotary Club of Westerville.”

 Other Rotarians on the Foundation’s Scholarship Committee attending the April 30 presentation were President Tom Shaver, Dave Read, Steve Malik, Carol Groseclose and Mike Groseclose.

 The Rotary Club of Westerville has awarded more than $500,000 in college scholarships to Westerville high school graduates over the past five-plus decades.
 The program has grown to a community tradition since the first $500 scholarship for a single student to attend nursing school at Otterbein College was awarded in 1964.

 In recent years, the club has awarded three smaller, four-year college scholarships.
-This year marks the first time going to a single $10,000 award, making it one of the largest local scholarships available to students graduating from Westerville Central, Westerville North, Westerville South, or DeSales high schools.
+2020 marked the first year going to a single, large award, making it one of the largest local scholarships available to students graduating from Westerville Central, Westerville North, Westerville South, or DeSales high schools.